kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 ProfilePress gives you fine-grained control over what content your users can see based on your [protection rules](https://profilepress.com/article/adding-content-protection-rules/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [shortcodes](https://profilepress.com/article/wordpress-content-restriction-shortcodes/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 You can restrict content including pages, child pages, posts, custom post types, categories, tags and custom taxonomies based on their membership plans, user roles, usernames, and logged-in status.

+You can also control the visibility of [navigation menus](https://profilepress.com/article/wordpress-navigation-menu-restriction/) and widgets, modules & contents in [Elementor](https://profilepress.com/article/restrict-elementor-sections-widgets/) & [Beaver Builder](https://profilepress.com/article/restrict-content-beaver-builder-visibility/).

 = Detailed eCommerce Reports =

 We provide a complete reports section where you can Keep track of your earnings, refunds, sales, and more.
 You can view reports for any period or drill down to specific membership plans.